Favourited 1100 times

-We are a writer and architect with a girl of 9 and boy of 5, who live in a wonderful old house overlooking the sea on Waiheke Island, just 35 minutes by ferry from downtown Auckland.
-We have a boisterous dog, a cuddly cat and some free range chickens, + lots of native wildlife inhabiting our garden.
+About us: We are a writer and architect with a girl of 10 and boy of 6, who live in a wonderful old house overlooking the sea on Waiheke Island, just 35 minutes by ferry from downtown Auckland.
+We have a friendly dog, a cuddly cat and some free-range chickens, + lots of native wildlife inhabiting our garden.

-We are extremely well-travelled (50 countries) and try to travel to at least one new country every year.
-(We were supposed to go travelling for 6 months this year...hopefully it will happen next year!)
+We are extremely well-travelled (50 countries) and are looking forward to travelling again in the future!
 We welcome people of all cultures and outlooks, and workawayers from any country, culture or religion are welcome to enquire about staying with us.

-Five years ago we moved here from Auckland city to enjoy a more fulfilling way of life, be as sustainable as possible, and grow our own vegetables and fruit.
+8 years ago we moved here from Auckland city to enjoy a more fulfilling way of life, and be as sustainable as possible.
+In the process, we became mostly vegetarian (and sometimes vegan).
+We grow some of our own vegetables and fruit but we don't grow as much as we'd like, so your help is appreciated with that.

-We are currently renovating our house and garden so there is usually a project of some kind underway.
+We are slowly renovating our 100-year-old house and have a big garden so there is usually a project of some kind underway.

-In general we are looking for either 1 or 2 workawayers to help with childcare, cleaning/housework, gardening, painting and possibly building work depending on your skills.
-People with childcare experience or building/carpentry/plumbing/ roofing and gardening/landscape experience (especially those who can use machinery such as mowers and weed trimmers) are extra welcome.
+In general we are looking for either 1 or 2 workawayers to help with a big variety of work such as cleaning/housework, gardening, childcare, painting and possibly building work depending on your skills.
+People with building/carpentry/plumbing/ roofing and gardening/landscape experience (especially those who can use machinery such as mowers and weed trimmers) are extra welcome.
 However, attitude is more important overall than experience, so if you are happy to try all sorts of things, you should fit in well with us.

-Your room will be a separate historic studio (with comfy queen size bed) - so you won't be woken by children in the mornings on your days off!
+Your room will be a separate garden studio (with comfy queen size bed) - so you won't be woken by children in the mornings on your days off!

 All meals are included in your stay.